-- (f) Investigation/Evaluation Report: The court must specify the date on which the courtappointed investigator/evaluator must return his or her report.
-Generally, the report will be due within 60 court days from initial appointment.
-The written report will be distributed to the court, parties, and counsel in accordance with Family Code section 3111, and will remain confidential and unavailable to all other persons unless otherwise ordered by the court.
-No person who has access to such a report may make copies of the report or disclose its contents to ANY child(ren) whether or not a party to the action. - (g) Grievances: Grievances against court-appointed investigators/evaluators will be handled in accordance with Local Rule 2.14. - (h) Court Rules Regarding Court-Appointed Investigations/Evaluations: When the court orders an investigation or evaluation, the court will give each party a copy of this local rule. - (i) Payment of Investigator's/Evaluator's Fees and Costs: When the court orders an investigation or evaluation, the court will also order the payment of associated fees and costs.
-If the investigator/evaluator is required to testify in court regarding his or her investigation or evaluation, the court will order the payment of fees and costs related to this testimony.
+- (1) Procedure: Anyone raising a grievance in connection with a court-appointed investigator/evaluator must file a written declaration signed under penalty of perjury and addressed to the presiding judge.
+The declaration must state specifically what alleged issue(s) is the basis for the grievance and what remedy is requested. - (2) Investigation: Upon receipt of the grievance, the presiding judge will review it and solicit a response to the alleged grievance from the court-appointed investigator/evaluator within a reasonable period of time.
+The presiding judge will complete an investigation within a reasonable period of time, not to exceed 60 calendar days from filing of the grievance.
+The presiding judge will notify all parties in writing of his or her decision.
+The grievance and the court's findings must be maintained as a confidential record, and not as part of the file, for a period of 1 year.
+No one will be permitted to inspect the grievance or findings of the court without prior court order. - (h) Court Rules Regarding Court-Appointed Investigations/Evaluations: When the court orders a investigation or evaluation, the court will give each party a copy of this local rule. - (i) Payment of Investigator's/Evaluator's Fees and Costs: When the court orders an investigation or evaluation, the court will also order the payment of associated fees and costs.
 In dividing the fees and costs between the parties, the court may consider Family Code sections 271, 2030, and 2032.
-If the investigator/evaluator is a contractor with the Court, (i) the Court may order that a party or parties pay all fees and costs, for the investigator/evaluator, and (ii) the investigator/evaluator may set his or her own rates and costs for testimony. - (j) Cross-Examination of Investigators/Evaluators: It is the policy of this court to develop policies and procedures for expeditious and cost-effective cross-examinations of courtappointed investigators/evaluators when necessary.
+The party or parties must pay the fees and costs directly to the clerk.
+Unless otherwise ordered by the court, the court-appointed investigator/evaluator must not commence an investigation without proof of full payment of fees or proof of a court-approved payment plan. - (j) Cross-Examination of Investigators/Evaluators: It is the policy of this court to develop policies and procedures for expeditious and cost-effective cross-examinations of court-appointed investigators/evaluators when necessary.
 As necessary the court will determine, on a case-by-case basis, whether video and/or telephone conferences or examinations may be used in conducting a cross-examination of a court-appointed investigator/evaluator.
-All parties must schedule such appearances as directed by the court or as otherwise provided by local rule, statute, or CRC. - (k) List of Qualified Evaluators: The clerk will maintain a list of qualified evaluators, and make this list available to the public upon request.
+All parties must schedule such appearances as directed by the court or as otherwise provided by local rule, statute, or CRC.

+(k) List of Qualified Evaluators: The clerk will maintain a list of qualified evaluators, and make this list available to the public upon request.